 As a practicing engineer, Professor Stickler worked in a number of fields.
 At GE, he analyzed vibrations and thermal stresses in steam turbines.
 Early in his career he worked for an aerospace company analyzing the motion of earth orbiting satellites and the control systems that keep them correctly oriented in space.
 At John Deere, he held several positions in the engine engineering department.

 Professor Stickler moved to NJ in 1977 to work for Bell Telephone Laboratories in Holmdel, where he worked until “retirement” in 2001.
-At Bell Labs, his assignments included traditional electronic packaging and manufacturing support, managing a team of electrical, mechanical and field engineers responsible for supporting and developing voice messaging products.
+At Bell Labs his assignments included traditional electronics packaging, manufacturing support, managing a team of engineers responsible for supporting products in the field and an engineering group responsible for developing voice messaging products.